cloud-66-internal/help.cloud66.com/_rails/guides/deploying-your-first-rails-app.md

     </li>
 </ul>

-<p>These field names will vary a little depending on what Cloud your provider you are using.</p>
+<p>These field names will vary a little depending on what Cloud your provider you're using.</p>

 <h2 id="Deployment-Details">
     <a href="#Deployment-Details" class="headerlink" title="Deployment Details"></a>